rcbops/openstack-ops/README.md

 Intent
 ------

-This repository/role is intended to collect all scripts around OpenStack administration with RPC
+This repository is intended to collect all scripts around OpenStack administration with RPC.
-Currently it is structured in a Ansible galaxy style role but does not support Ansible yet.
+The repository is currently being converted into a Ansible Galaxy compatible role in order to support intregration into post deployment processes of RPC-O and others.

 Operational scripts
 -------------------

-All RPC OpenStack supports scripts are currently running outside of ansible and are stored inside the files folder.
+Most RPC OpenStack supports scripts are currently running outside of ansible and are stored inside the files folder.
-Those scripts will be converted over time into individual Ansible tasks.
+Those scripts will be converted into individual Ansible tasks over time.

 ### rpc-o-support